Scholarships and Awards

 Honors graduates are identified at commencement by wearing a gold cord.
 Honors program students who graduate with full honors designation are honored by wearing a white cord.

-Many of the NMU Foundation scholarships -- which are funded by private gifts to the university from alumni, friends and businesses -- recognize high academic achievement as a criteria for scholarship recipients.
-The full list of NMU Foundation scholarships is available on the foundation’s Web site.
+Many of the NMU Donor-Funded scholarships -- which are funded by private gifts to the university from alumni, friends and businesses -- recognize high academic achievement as a criteria for scholarship recipients.
+The full list of NMU Donor-Funded scholarships is available on the foundation’s Web site.